Earendel: Tolkien's character inspired the name of the most distant star

-The star Earendel, the most distant ever observed, got its nickname inspired by the work of JRR Tolkien, author of great works of fantasy.
-Despite the star’s technical designation being “WHL0137-LS”, the team behind the discovery gave it a rather apt name: “Earendel” is an Old English term, and it’s also the name of the character Eärendil from Lord of the Ringsone of the author’s most famous works.
+The star Earendel, the most distant ever observed, got its nickname after the work of JRR Tolkien, author of fantasy books.
+Despite the star’s technical designation being WHL0137-LS, the team behind the discovery gave it a rather apt name.
+“Earendel” is an Old English term and is also the name of the character Eärendil from O Lord of the Rings – one of the author’s most famous works.

 In Old English, the term “Earendel” can serve as a proper name, but it can also mean “the morning star” or “the dawn”.
 Meanwhile, in Lord of the Ringsthe character Eärendil is a demi-elf who travels the seas carrying the Silmaril gem, called the “morning star”.